 The variety of skills provided by a Law qualification will put you at the forefront of employers’ minds.
 Adding to this, Law is one of the world’s oldest fields of study, professions and human endeavours.

 The IIE Bachelor of Commerce in Law offered at IIE MSA will equip you with specialised knowledge in certain Law subjects, whilst the Commerce subjects will allow you the ability to develop a specialisation in Tax, Accounting or Governance and Compliance.
 This qualification will also impart general skills and competencies in numeracy, literacy and articulation.
-If direct access to this degree is not possible, you can explore entry through the Law Stream of our Foundation Programme.

 This advanced IIE Bachelor of Laws, NQF Level 8 qualification offered at IIE MSA aims to provide you with a deeper understanding of the nature and function of, and an ability to apply the Law, in the regulation of commercial activity.
 There is a growing need for multi-dimensional graduates with the ability to participate in an increasingly complex and dynamic local and global economy.
 The IIE Bachelor of Laws (LLB) is led by the latest industry discoveries and trends, which prepare you for the world of work.
 Graduates of this programme are to be lifelong learners, capable of completing tasks and address problems that, while well defined, have a measure of complexity.